AzureAD/entra-id-inbound-provisioning/PowerShell/CSV2SCIM/readme.md

 [-UpdateSchema]
 [-ClientId <client-id>]
 [-ClientCertificate <certificate-object>]
+[-RestartService]
 ```

+## How to use the PowerShell script

+Refer to the instructions [Quickstart API-driven inbound provisioning with PowerShell](https://aka.ms/Entra/InboundProvWithPowerShell).

 ## How to file issues and get help

 This sample asset uses GitHub Issues to track bugs and feature requests.
 Please search the existing